junxit/us-congress-bills-110/metadata.md

 - 2007-03-05 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2132)
 - 2007-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2132)
 - 2007-03-06 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2007-05-15 — Committee on Energy and Natural Resources Senate Subcommittee on National Parks.
+Hearings held.
+With printed Hearing: S.Hrg.
+110-104.
+- 2007-07-25 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2007-09-17 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-163.
+- 2007-09-17 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman without amendment.
+With written report No. 110-163.
+- 2007-09-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 361.